rieckpil/progmot/content/post/writing-a-book-remotely.md

 While we had no strict roadmap in mind, we all agreed to keep this book up-to-date to avoid a stale book.

-Whenever there's a new update for our ebook, we also send out a small release information email to our newsletter to give a short overview of the changes:
+Whenever there's a new update for our ebook, we send out a small release information email to our newsletter to give a short overview of the changes:

 ![Stratospheric Post Release Mailing List Update](/img/stratospheric-ebook/stratospheric-post-release-mailing-list-update.png#center "Stratospheric Post Release Mailing List Update")